mmhajiagha/talos-fe-technicall-test/README.md

 In the given time you have to finish as many Deliverables as you can.
 They should be done in order, if you don't manage to complete one of those, the progress done on it will be taken into account.

 ## Notes
-The client ask for the app to look ok in different devices and sizes including phones.
+The client asks for the app to look ok in different devices and sizes including phones.
 You can add whatever library you want to.
 Do not reinvent the wheel.

-**You are only allowed to modified the folder of the test you were assigned to.**
+**You are only allowed to modify the folder of the test you were assigned to.**

 **Do not open pull request**